Overview

 Customizable: SvelTeX is extremely customizable.
 It supports multiple different backends for markdown, syntax highlighting, and math rendering, letting you work with your favorite ecosystem of plugins.
 Furthermore, it also allows you to inject your own custom transformers into the pipeline for each of these processors.

-Small codebase: At just north of 10,000 lines of code[1], SvelTeX's core is relatively small, making it easier to maintain and contribute to.
+Small codebase: At just under 11,000 lines of code[1], SvelTeX's core is relatively small, making it easier to maintain and contribute to.

 TypeScript-first: SvelTeX is exclusively written in TypeScript.
 Consistent use of generics and precise types make SvelTeX not only type-safe and easier to maintain, but also ensures that the right IntelliSense is provided in any given situation.